 The adoption of FFF 3D printing technologies in industrial applications is approaching an inflection point with the introduction of high performance polymers in this manufacturing space.
 With the launch of the first ever available PEEK filament in March 2015 by Apium (formerly known as Indmatec), a whole new area of opportunity in FFF 3D printing technology began to take shape.

-Apium’s innovative work on 3D printer development lead to the launch of “HPP 155”, the first ever FFF 3D printer specially designed for printing PEEK in November 2015.
+Apium’s innovative work on 3D printer development led to the launch of “HPP 155”, the first-ever FFF 3D printer specially designed for printing PEEK in November 2015.
 This disruptive accomplishment ushered in perspectives that many never thought possible in mainstream manufacturing.

 One of the best features of the new Apium P series 3D printers is their advanced capability for processing high performance polymers.
 Apium’s state-of-the-art print head technology, coupled with the Apium Controlling Software with 65 adjustable parameters, enables users to control the stiffness, density, crystallinity and many other material properties.